Shaktal/any_iterator/any_iterator.md

 - As an example of how to use the `dyno` library, there is an `any_iterator` class.
 - There is an ACCU article from July 2000 detailing how to create a simple `any_iterator` class.

-## Interaction with other areas of the Standard
+## Impact on the standard
-### Core Language
-No change to the language is necessary to facilitate this feature.

-### Library
-This is a stand-alone library class, requiring no change to any other area of the library.
+This proposal is a pure library extension.
+It requires additions to be made to the standard library header `<iterator>`.

-#### Interaction with Concepts
+## Interaction with Concepts
-It is worth noting that both Boost.Range and ranges v3 have an `any_range` class, which acts as a type-erased range adapter.
-It is likely that such a class would be added to the ISO C++ standard at a later date, in this event, having a pre-existing `any_iterator` would ease the burden of implementation on standard library vendors.
+It is worth noting at this point that both Boost.Range and ranges v3 have an `any_range` class, which acts as a type-erased range adapter.
+It is likely that such a class would be added to the ISO C++ standard at a later date, in this event, having a pre-existing `any_iterator` would ease the burden of implementation on standard library vendors and ease burden of specification on LEWG.

 ## Wording
 ### Synopsis